Debt Collector – How to Recover Debt

 Information is key

-- Current address of debtor to proceed with litigation
+- The current address of debtor to proceed with litigation

 - Current debtors employer to help with enforcement